Neighborhood Identification Signs

 - Neighborhood decides on the design of the sign that will identify the neighborhood

-The Sign Request Form requires an attachment of the sign concept that completely illustrates the sign design and colors (or sign prototype)
+Our staff will follow up with you and reach out to get an attachment of the sign concept that completely illustrates the sign design and colors (or sign prototype)

 If the proposed sign is to be in color, the sign design concept (or prototype) should be submitted in full color.